1f604/go_utils/README.md

 # Usage

-To use, simply place `libutils.go` into the same directory as your `main.go` file, then you can start using the functions provided.
+To use, simply place the `util` directory into the same directory as your `main.go` file, then you can start using the functions provided.

 # Functions provided